gustavovizzoni/SolarPower-SQL-Portfolio-Project/README.md

 ## Introduction:

-In the realm of renewable energy, effective data management and analysis play a pivotal role in optimizing performance and enhancing efficiency.
-The SolarPower SQL Portfolio Project delves into the fusion of generation and weather sensor data from two distinct power plants, presenting a comprehensive analysis framework for insights and informed decision-making.
+In the domain of renewable energy, effective data management and analysis play a pivotal role in optimizing performance and enhancing efficiency.
+The SolarPower SQL Project digs into the fusion of generation and weather sensor data from two distinct power plants, presenting a comprehensive analysis framework for insights and informed decision-making.

 ## Project Objectives: